blockqueue/mailer/README.md

 - `id` (required): Unique template identifier (must match directory name)
 - `renderer` (optional): Template renderer type (`react-email`, `mjml`, or `html`).
 Falls back to global default.
 - `account` (optional): Default account to use for this template.
 Falls back to global default.
+- `from` (optional): Default 'from' email address for this template.
+Falls back to `account.from` if not provided.
 - `schema` (required): JSON Schema for payload validation

 ### React Email Template (`index.tsx`)